 Another surfer’s paradise!
 Narragansett Town Beach hosts the annual Mid-Winter Surfer Championships every February.
 Surfboards are available to rent and you can even take lessons too.
 The beach has a surfing-only designated area as well so everyone can enjoy the beach.
 This is your opportunity to say you learnt how to surf in the Ocean State!
 Dubbed as one of the best beaches in New England, there is so much going on here!
 There is plenty of room for sunbathing, swimming and to gaze at those fantastic views.

-The beach is easily accessible from the town meaning you can grab lunch and drinks mid-day from the likes of Monahan’s Clam Shack or the more upscale Coast Guard House with its ever so popular roof deck!
+Always at the top of the lists of best beaches in Rhode Island, Town Beach is easily accessible from the town meaning you can grab lunch and drinks mid-day from the likes of Monahan’s Clam Shack or the more upscale Coast Guard House with its ever so popular roof deck!
 There are both public restrooms and changing facilities available too.
 The beach traffic can be heavy and parking spots can get snapped up quickly so if you have a bike, an alternative would be to bike the South County Bike Path to Narragansett (approx. 8 miles).

 Sachuest Beach, Middletown, RI